IBM-Cloud/ansible-collection-ibm/docs/ibm_cm_offering_instance.rst

     (Required for new resource) Cluster ID.

-  resource_group_id (False, str, None)
-    id of the resource group

   install_plan (False, str, None)
     install plan for the subscription of the operator- can be either automatic or manual.
 Required for operator bundles

-  catalog_id (True, str, None)
-    (Required for new resource) Catalog ID this instance was created from.

-  kind_format (True, str, None)
-    (Required for new resource) the format this instance has (helm, operator, ova...).

-  cluster_namespaces (True, list, None)
-    (Required for new resource) List of target namespaces to install into.

   id (False, str, None)